 Framed by the themes of freedom, opportunity, compassion, and responsibility, the George W. Bush Presidential Library and Museum serves as a resource for the study of the life and career of George W. Bush, while also promoting a better understanding of the American Presidency, American history, and important issues of public policy.
+The Library and Museum accomplishes its mission by preserving and providing access to Presidential records and other donated collections, hosting public programs, creating educational initiatives, preserving artifacts, and producing innovative museum exhibits.
 The 14,000-square-foot gallery highlights themes and subjects, such as education reform, the global war on terror, the financial crisis, and efforts to combat the spread of HIV/AIDS in Africa.

 - White House Oval Office - Take a look around the full-sized replica of the President's Oval Office, then sit at the Resolute Desk and enjoy the Texas Rose Garden.

-- Urban Park - Take a walk through the 15-acre park filled with native Texas prairie grasses and wildflowers.
+- Urban Park - Enjoy a walk through the Native Texas Park, a 15-acre park filled with native Texas prairie grasses and wildflowers.

 When a President accepts a gift from a foreign Head of State, it becomes the property of the American people, as the President works on our behalf.
 The President may choose to retain some gifts at the end of the term.
 For gifts from foreign Heads of State, the President must purchase the gift at the appraised value if he chooses to keep it.
 For domestic gifts or gifts from foreign private citizens under a set dollar amount (currently $335), the President may keep them as they choose.
 For domestic gifts or gifts from foreign private citizens over the set amount, the President must declare them on their taxes if they choose to keep them.
 If the President does not formally indicate their intent to keep, purchase or declare the gifts, they are automatically transferred to the National Archives.